MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 - Review the [Zero-trust network for web applications](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall) reference architecture to understand how to apply Zero Trust principles to application delivery.
 - Use the [Zero Trust deployment plans with Microsoft Azure](/security/zero-trust/apply-zero-trust-azure-services-overview) to build a plan for workload networking.

-## Visibility, Automation, and Orchestration Pillar
+## Visibility, automation, and orchestration

-The [Visibility, Automation, and Orchestration Pillar](/security/zero-trust/deploy/visibility-automation-orchestration) has deployment objectives focused on establishing visibility, enabling automation, and enabling additional controls through continual improvement.
+The [Visibility, automation, and orchestration with Zero Trust](/security/zero-trust/deploy/visibility-automation-orchestration) guidance has deployment objectives focused on establishing visibility, enabling automation, and enabling additional controls through continual improvement.

 ### Visibility, Automation, and Orchestration Considerations